KRISTEN BRANCH

 Oscar Wilde’s instruction to “be yourself; because everyone else is already taken” is not simply a provocation.
 It is a strategic position and the anchor of my teaching philosophy.
 Before students learn frameworks, analyze case studies, or build a brand, I ask them to look inward.
 To examine their own identity, lived experiences, values, and beliefs as the source of their deliberate differentiation, the foundation for an original perspective that is entirely their own.
 In this exercise, authenticity is not a stylistic choice, it’s taught as a structural source of unique strength.
 Students who understand this leave the classroom with more than an education.
 They leave with a point of view.
 And in a world where algorithmic culture and AI generate sameness at scale, that point of view will be both a strategic advantage and a valuable professional asset.

 I teach branding as a meaning-making discipline, distinct from marketing.
+At its best, a brand creates emotional bonds between people and organizations, movements, businesses, and products.
+It guides and shapes behavior, establishes recognition, and becomes valued and valuable by facilitating achievement of ambitions, large and small.
 Marketing asks how we reach people.
 Brand asks who we are, what we stand for, and why that matters.
 One distributes.
 The other defines.
-Both are essential but they require different thinking, skills, and frameworks.
+A strong brand strategy functions as an organization’s root system, the living pathways that inform leadership, marketing, product development, communication, design, and advertising.
+Everything orients from it.
+Both disciplines are essential, but they require different thinking, skills, and frameworks.
 In sport, this distinction matters most.
 Athletes, teams, leagues, sponsors, and media properties operate as meaning enterprises.
 While performance and activity generate attention, their enduring value is shaped by what they represent.
 Students are taught to build, govern, and sustain that meaning as a deliberate strategic practice.

 I believe everyone has the capacity to be both an artist and a designer, a perspective that is distinctive in sport management education and one I believe is urgently needed.
 Artists express meaning through a medium that influences culture on a micro and/or macro level.
 Designers apply creativity to solve complex problems within real-world constraints.
 These are not opposing instincts; they are complementary capacities.
 Teaching sport management students to think like artists and designers is not a creative indulgence.
 It is the foundation of the strategic and cultural thinking the industry now demands.
 As AI continues to reshape industry and the nature of work itself, cultivating this dual capacity in students is not just valuable.
 It is urgent.